umass-compsci-220/umass-compsci-220.github.io/materials/homework/fetching-and-web-apis.md

 ### Code Duplication with Multi-File Programs

 This is the first assignment where there is more than one source file.
 You should not have duplication between two source files _or_ within one source file.
 There is the `./src/utility.ts` file used to declare and export members accordingly.
-There are already some definitions provided for you.

 ## Resources